ShotaTanemura/inception/README.md

 You need to provide environment variables for the project to function correctly.
 Copy the .env_sample file located in the src directory and create a new file named .env in the same directory.
 Update the variables in the .env file according to your requirements.
 Ensure that you define the CERTS_ environmental variable to specify the directory where your SSL certificate and key files are located.
 This directory should be placed within the src directory.

 ## HTTP Configuration
 This setup is configured to use HTTP for your WordPress site.
-Make sure you have the SSL certificate and key files ready.
+Make sure you have the SSL certificate (`.crt`) and key (`.key`) files ready.
 These files should be placed in the directory specified by the CERTS_ environmental variable in the .env file.
-This directory should be located within the src directory.
+This directory should be located within the [srcs](./srcs/) directory.

 # Usage
 1. **Build Images**: